lmmentel/awesome-python-chemistry/README.md

 * [mendeleev](http://mendeleev.readthedocs.io/en/stable/) - A package that provides a python API for accessing various properties of elements from the periodic table of elements.
 * [Open Babel](http://openbabel.org/wiki/Main_Page) - A chemical toolbox designed to speak the many languages of chemical data.
 * [periodictable](http://www.reflectometry.org/danse/elements.html) - This package provides a periodic table of the elements with support for mass, density and xray/neutron scattering information.
-* [pubchempy](http://pubchempy.readthedocs.io/en/latest/) - PubChemPy provides a way to interact with PubChem in Python.
 * [pybel](https://openbabel.org/docs/dev/UseTheLibrary/Python_Pybel.html) - Pybel provides convenience functions and classes that make it simpler to use the Open Babel libraries from Python.
 * [pyEQL](https://pyeql.readthedocs.io/en/latest/index.html) - A set of tools for conventional calculations involving solutions (mixtures) and electrolytes.
 * [pymatgen](http://pymatgen.org/) - Python Materials Genomics is a robust, open-source library for materials analysis.